kodykoester/VBT_Device/README.md

 <h2 align="center">Velocity based training device.</h2>

 <p align="left">
 Strength coaches control as many factors as possible to help train their athletes appropriately and target a desired outcome.
-Think rest, sets, reps, load, etc. What happens when external factors like sleep, stress, nutrition get in the way?
+Think rest, sets, reps, load, etc. What happens when external factors like sleep, stress, and nutrition get in the way?
 These devices account for such factors with something called:

 ### **Auto-Regulation**